Adolescent Eating Disorders Program

 Our Eating Disorders team provides expert diagnosis and outpatient treatment for eating disorders.
 These include physical and emotional health conditions that may result from or come along with eating disorders.

 Our goal is to provide your child with support and education to manage an eating disorder and work toward recovery.
-Our physicians, dietitians, psychiatrists, nurses, and specialists in adolescent medicine and child psychiatry and behavioral medicine work together to stabilize your child’s eating behavior and health.
+Our physicians, dietitians, psychiatrists, nurses, and specialists in adolescent medicine, child psychiatry, and behavioral medicine work together to stabilize your child’s eating behavior and health.
 We’ll then work through any concerns that may have led to the eating disorder.

 We also provide nutrition coaching and guidance about returning to activities, and connect you with other resources, as needed.